DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Methodology

 \subsection{Algorithm Details of DOMAIN}

-Our algorithm DOMAIN, summarized in algorithm \ref{alg:algorithm1}, is based on SAC\cite{ref21} and MOPO\cite{ref15}.
-The training approach for the environment model closely resembles that of MOPO, employing a maximum likelihood estimation approach. $N$ dynamic environment models are trained and denoted as $\{\hat{T}_{\phi}^{i}=\mathcal{N}[\mu_{\phi}^{i}(s, a), \sum_{\phi}^{i}(s, a)]\}_{i=1}^{N}$.
-Subsequently, a subset of $M$ models with superior training accuracy is selected, and their predicted values are aggregated to yield the final prediction.
-Equations \eqref{eq6} and \eqref{eq7} adhere to the well-established SAC framework, with the parameter $\alpha$ being automatically adapted throughout the training procedure \cite{ref21}.
+DOMAIN imposes heavier penalty on model data with high errors while reducing the penalty for accurate model data to alleviate conservatism.
+By reducing the penalty on the $Q$ value of model data with small errors, the agent may choose action $a$ with higher reward $r$ through $\arg\max_aQ(s,a)$, thus improving the performance of the learned policy.
+The algorithm DOMAIN, summarized in Algorithm \ref{alg:algorithm1}, is based on SAC \cite{ref21} and MOPO \cite{ref15}. $N$ dynamic environment models are trained and a subset of $M$ models with superior training accuracy is selected.
+Eq.s \eqref{eq6} and \eqref{eq7} adhere to SAC framework, with the parameter $\alpha$ being automatically adjusted \cite{ref21}.